Welcome - About Live and Loud!

 Sadly the recording fades out during the latter half of Autobahn (but you still get about 17 minutes worth, including much cool jamming).
 Also featured is an early version of Europe Endless (I guess they never did a Dutch translation of Europa Endlos either!), so the gig is well worth your time - a classic gig from a period before the ready availability of computers; you can really hear it all being played on stage.

-The setlist for this recording is shown slightly differently on several sources around the web - I believe the setlist on this page is the definitive one.
+The setlist for this recording is shown slightly differently on several sources around the web - after a fair bit of research I believe the setlist below is the definitive one.

 Tuning of Instruments